hsvgbkhgbv/shapley-q-learning/README.md

 # SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning

-This is the implementation of the paper SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning (https://arxiv.org/abs/2105.15013), published on NeurIPS 2022.
+This is the implementation of the paper [SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning](https://arxiv.org/abs/2105.15013), published on NeurIPS 2022.

-The implementation is based on PyMARL (https://github.com/oxwhirl/pymarl/).
+The implementation is based on [PyMARL](https://github.com/oxwhirl/pymarl/).
 Please refer to that repo for more documentation.

-The baselines except for SQDDPG used in this paper are from the repo of Weighted QMIX (https://github.com/oxwhirl/wqmix).
+The baselines except for SQDDPG used in this paper are from the repo of [Weighted QMIX](https://github.com/oxwhirl/wqmix).
 To know more about baselines, please refer to that repo.

 SQDDPG is implemented based on https://github.com/hsvgbkhgbv/SQDDPG.